thcorre/phnog2025-workshop/docs/dc-lab/README.md

 ## Grafana

 Grafana is a key component of this lab.
-Lab's topology file includes grafana node along with its configuration parameters such as dashboards, datasources and required plugins.
+The lab topology file includes grafana node along with its configuration parameters such as dashboards, datasources and required plugins.

-Grafana dashboard provided by this repository provides multiple views on the collected real-time data.
-Powered by [flowchart plugin](https://grafana.com/grafana/plugins/agenty-flowcharting-panel/) it overlays telemetry sourced data over graphics such as topology and front panel views:
+The Grafana dashboard provided by this repository provides multiple views on the collected real-time data.
+Powered by the [flowchart plugin](https://grafana.com/grafana/plugins/agenty-flowcharting-panel/), it overlays telemetry sourced data over graphics such as topology and front panel views of the devices.

 ![pic3](https://user-images.githubusercontent.com/86619221/205601697-bd5b68f0-e2c6-49d3-a1f3-1cb5b67b34d9.JPG)